garrandall/popular-music-data/tracks/slow-love-doc-box-b--fresh.md

 Uh, girl, when you're next to me (When you're next to me) I'm in heaven ecstasy (We're in ecstasy)
-You're drivin' me crazy, oh, no, do me, baby (Ooh, ho, ho, ho) Then after my dream only starts to flow
+You're drivin' me crazy, oh, no, do me, baby (Oh, ho, ho, ho) Then after my dream only starts to flow
-Girl, then it's up and down we go (Ooh)
+Girl, then it's up and down we go (Oh)
-Ooh, I feel your body shake (Give it to me, baby) Girl, I'll give you all you can take
+Oh, I feel your body shake (Give it to me, baby)
+Girl, I'll give you all you can take

 Let's make slow love